artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 import SwitchBoard from '../../../native_modules/switch_board'
 ```

-An import can either have [a default export][default-export], or a set of exportable function/objects.
+An import can either have [a default export][default-export], or a set of [exportable function/objects][export-func].

-You might see something like `const thing = require "thing"` around the internet, I think that's the older syntax from before the above syntax was decided upon.
+You might see an import like `const _ = require("underscore")` around the internet, this is an older format for packaging JavaScript called [CommonJS][commonjs].
+It was replaced by the `import` statements above because you can make guarantees about the individual items exported between module boundries.
+This is interesting because of [tree-shaking][#tree-shaking], which we'll get to later.

 ### Classes